 |Address (English)||No. 7, Section 5, Xinyi Rd, Xinyi District, Taipei City, 110|

-|Hours||Sunday–Thursday (11 AM–9:30 P.M.)Friday and Saturday (11 AM–10 P.M.)
+|Hours||Sunday–Thursday (11 AM–9:30 PM)Friday and Saturday (11 AM–10 PM)|

 Brief History of Taiwan’s Taipei 101

 Taipei 101, which was formerly known as the Taipei World Financial Center, was a project led by Harace Lin and other corporations in 1997.
 From there, the Samsung C&T Corporation and various contractors worked hard and quickly constructed this massive building.

-Then came December 31, 2004, when it presented a massive fireworks display to celebrate the building’s opening.
+Then came December 31, 2004.
+When it presented a massive fireworks display to celebrate the building’s opening.

 The 8 segments represent a gargantuan bamboo stalk towering over Taiwan.
 The number eight symbolizes “prosperity” in Eastern culture.

 The disks mounted on the building represent ancient gold coins.

-And finally, the curled ruyi figures throughout the structure represent heavenly clouds.
+The curled ruyi figures throughout the structure represent heavenly clouds.